Stainland: Sport

 Stainland has five sports clubs; Stainland United FC, Stainland Stags ARLFC, Stainland CC, Stainland Lions Running Club and Stainland Bowling Club.
 All are based at Stainland Recreation Ground except for Stainland Lions who are based at Heath RUFC, Greetland.

 Stainland Recreation Ground (Stainland Rec or the Rec) lies west of the village centre and has two football pitches, a rugby pitch, a cricket ground, a bowling green, a tennis court, a five-a-side pitch, and a playground.

 Stainland United FC play in the Halifax and District League First Division.
 The club was formed in 1947 as Stainland Athletic and changed its name to Stainland United in 1980.
 In 1992 the club folded but reformed in 1997 and won the Halifax Premier Division in the 2006–07 season.

 Stainland Stags ARLFC play in the Pennine League First Division and coached by ex super league player Danny Fearon.

 Stainland Cricket Club and Stainland Bowling Club share a pavilion at Stainland Recreational Ground.
 The pavilion was built in 2001 after the previous pavilion burnt down.
 The ground is called the Memorial Ground after it was given as a post-war gift in 1922.
 It is one of the biggest in the Halifax League.
 They played at Drury Lane for 40 years.
 Stainland CC play in the Towergate Halifax Cricket League Second Division.
 Stainland won the Second Division title in 1979 and 2002.

 Education

 Bowling Green Primary School is on Bowling Green Road and is under the local authority of Calderdale Council.
 The first school on the site was built by the local overseer of the poor in 1805.
-The present school building, built on the former bowling green and designed by John Leeming (1849–1931) of Halifax, was opened by the Board of Education on 24 February 1882, its two foundation stones being dated 1 October 1881.
+The present school building, built on the former bowling green and designed by John Leeming (1849–1931) of Halifax, was opened by the School Board on 24 February 1882, its two foundation stones being dated 1 October 1881.
 The foundation stones were laid by John Mellor and Thomas Carter, the chairman and vice chairman of the School Board.
 Local ratepayers funded their silver trowels for the ceremony.
 Joseph Stott, a board member, gave a speech saying that "he believed there was a necessity for additional means of instruction," before hundreds of people were given tea in the local Sunday school room.